collinbarrett/wp-vps-build-guide/README.md

 28. Snapshot 6

 ## Recommended Ongoing Maintenance
-- If the VPS is ever resized, the swap file should be resized.
+- If the VPS is ever resized, the swap file size should be re-evaluated.
 - Step 13 should be repeated whenever a new version of the kernel is installed.
 - MariaDB should be tuned on occasion for optimum performance.
 - Renew TLS certificate every 60 days via `./letsencrypt-auto certonly`.